-1. If the platform allows for fetching code on-demand as the good old Web does, and you weren't too lazy to implement that code-on-demand feature (in a form of a platform SDK - for example, JS API), then the evolution of your API is more or less under your control.
-Maintaining backward compatibility effectively means keeping the client library backwards-compatible. for client-server As interaction, you're free.
+1. If the platform allows for fetching code on-demand, like the good old Web does, and you weren't too lazy to implement that code-on-demand feature (in the form of a platform SDK, such as JS API), then the evolution of your API is more or less under your control.
+Maintaining backward compatibility effectively means keeping the client library backward-compatible.
+As for client-server interaction, you have freedom.

-It doesn't mean that you can't break backward compatibility.
-You still can make a mess with cachecontrol headers or just overlook a bug in the code.
-Besides, even code-on-demand systems don't get updated instantly.
-The author of this book faced a situation when users were deliberately keeping a browser tab open for weeks to get rid of updates.
-But still, you usually don't have to support more than two API versions - the last one and the penultimate one.

-Furthermore, you may try to rewrite the previous major version of the library, implementing it on top of the actual API version.
+This doesn't mean that you can't break backward compatibility.
+You can still make a mistake with cache-control headers or simply overlook a bug in the code.
+Additionally, even code-on-demand systems don't get updated instantly.
+The author of this book faced a situation where users deliberately kept a browser tab open for weeks to avoid updates.
+However, in general, you usually don't have to support more than two API versions - the latest one and the penultimate one.
+Furthermore, you may consider rewriting the previous major version of the library, implementing it on top of the actual API version.

-- 2. If the code-on-demand feature isn't supported or is prohibited by the platform, as in modern mobile operating systems, then the situation becomes more severe.
-Each client effectively borrows a snapshot of the code working with your API, frozen at the moment of compilation.
-Client application updates are scattered over time to much more extent than Web application updates.
-The most painful thing is that some clients will never be up to date, because one of three reasons: - developers simply don't want to update the app, i.e., its development stopped; - users don't want to get updates (sometimes because users think that developers "spoiled" the app in new versions); - users can't get updates because their devices are no longer supported.
+- 2. If the code-on-demand feature isn't supported or is prohibited by the platform, as is the case with modern mobile operating systems, the situation becomes more severe.
+Each client effectively borrows a snapshot of the code that works with your API, frozen at the moment of compilation.
+Client application updates are scattered over time to a much greater extent than Web application updates.
+The most painful aspect is that some clients will never be up to date, due to one of three reasons: - Developers simply don't want to update the app, i.e., its development has stopped. - Users do not want to get updates (sometimes because they believe that developers "spoiled" the app in new versions) - Users cannot get updates because their devices are no longer supported.

-In modern times these three categories combined could easily constitute tens of per cent of auditory.
-It implies that cutting the support of any API version might be a nightmare experience - especially if developers' apps continue supporting a more broad spectrum of platforms than the API does.
+In modern times these three categories combined could easily constitute a significant portion (tens of percent) of the audience.
+This implies that discontinuing support for any API version could be a nightmare experience - especially if partners' apps continue supporting a broader range of platforms than the API does.

-You could have never issued any SDK, providing just the server-side API, for example in a form of HTTP endpoints.
-You might think that the backward compatibility problem is mitigated (by making your API less competitive on the market because of a lack of SDKs).
-That's not true: if you don't provide an SDK, then developers will either adopt an unofficial one (if someone bothered to make it) or just write a framework themselves - independently.
-"Your framework - your problems" strategy, fortunately, or not, works badly: if developers write low-quality code atop your API, then your API is of low quality itself - definitely in the view of developers, possibly in the view of end-users, if the API performance within the app is visible to them.
+If you have never issued an SDK, providing only server-side APIs, for example in the form of HTTP endpoints, you might think that the backward compatibility problem is mitigated, although your API is less competitive on the market due to the lack of SDKs.
+However, that's not what will happen.
+If you don't provide an SDK, developers will either adopt an unofficial one (if someone bothered to create it) or write a framework themselves, independently.
+The "your framework - your problems" strategy, fortunately or unfortunately, works poorly.
+If developers write low-quality code on top of your API, then your API itself is of low quality - definitely in the view of developers and possibly in the view of end-users if the API's performance within the app is visible to them.

-Certainly, if you provide a stateless API that doesn't require client SDKs (or they might be auto-generated from the spec), those problems will be much less noticeable, but not fully avoidable unless you never issue any new API version.
+Certainly, if you provide stateless APIs that don't require client SDKs or can be auto-generated from the spec, these problems will be much less noticeable.
+However, they are not fully avoidable unless you never issue any new API versions.
 If you do, you will still have to deal with some fragmentation of users by API and SDK versions.

-Subject Area Evolution
+2. Subject Area Evolution

-The other side of the canyon is the underlying functionality you're exposing via the API.
-It's, of course, not static and somehow evolves:
+The other side of the canyon is the underlying functionality that you expose via the API.
+It is, of course, not static and evolves in the following ways:

+- New functionality emerges

-- new functionality emerges; - older functionality shuts down;
+- Older functionality shuts down

-• interfaces change.
+- Interfaces change.